andrewcgaitskell/awesome-compose/nginx-jupyterhub/notes.md

 this takes a very long time

-it is mainly the rebuld of jupyter lab
+it is mainly the rebuild of jupyter lab

 ## create nginx pod